Mark G. Frank: Academic positions

-After graduating from Cornell, Dr. Frank received a National Research Service Award from the National Institute of Mental Health to do postdoctoral research with dr. Paul Ekman who worked in the Psychiatry Department at the University of California at San Francisco Medical School.
+Frank received a National Research Service Award from the National Institute of Mental Health to do postdoctoral research with Paul Ekman who worked in the Psychiatry Department at the University of California at San Francisco Medical School.
 The two worked on a project called "A Few Can Catch A Liar", which provided the first evidence that some psychologists can achieve high accuracy in catching lies.

 Frank joined the School of Psychology at the University of New South Wales in Australia in 1992 and four years later, he accepted a teaching position at Rutgers University.